openvirtus/sh-hvnc/README.md

     This script helps launching `vncviewer` in a remote machine.
 By default it uses SSH but you can disable it with -t.

-    Usage: hvnc-ovdesk ...

-    This script helps launching a VNC session in a machine.

-    vncviewer-install : Install vncviewer, xlaunch-delayed, ovdesk-connect.
 ## DONATIONS
 <ul>
 <li>